Return to Main Boat Specs Page

 Extra diesel fuel:

-100 gallon bladder tank (ATL) strapped aft of mizzen mast when in use
+100 gallon bladder tank (ATL) that can be strapped aft of mizzen mast when in use

 Engine and mechanical: